tardate/LittleArduinoProjects/BoldportClub/PissOff/README.md

 ### First Attempt

-I first tried with a very old 128MB microSD card, formatted as "FAT" in the MacOSX Disk Utility tool.
+I first tried with a very old 128MB microSD card, formatted as "MS-DOS (FAT)" in the MacOSX Disk Utility tool.

 Copying the disk image to the device: